 Research associates conduct experiments and analyze data.
 Many work in clinical settings, such as a pharmaceutical development laboratory.
 They generally work under the supervision of a research scientist, although they have more independence than technicians and clinical assistants.
 Most of these roles require a bachelor's in biotechnology or a related field.

 - Research Scientist, Biotechnology

 Biotechnology scientists conduct research for organizations and companies in a variety of industries.
-For example, they may invent a new preservative that better prevents food spoilage.
+For example, they may develop better preservatives to prevent food spoilage.
 They may also test whether a new cancer treatment is safe for human use.
 While you can become a research scientist with just a bachelor's, many of these jobs require a master's degree.

 - Laboratory Manager